vjekooo/vjekooo/README.md

 ### Hi there 👋, my name is Vjeko
-and I am a software developer from Zagreb, Croatia and no, that is not a real mustache.
+and I am a software developer from Zagreb, Croatia.

 Skills: REACT / NEXT JS / TYPESCRIPT / NODE / GRAPHQL / POSTGRESQL